nhsx-mirror/standards-community-platform-for-health-and-social-care/README.md

 - [report a problem or bug with the standards directory](https://github.com/nhsx/standards-community-platform-for-health-and-social-care/issues/new?assignees=&labels=&template=-report-a-problem-with-the-standards-directory.md&title=)

 To feedback or share insights on something that already exists:
-- find the issue in the community backlog - in the [issues list](https://github.com/nhsx/standards-community-platform-for-health-and-social-care/issues) or [community backlog](https://github.com/nhsx/standards-community-platform-for-health-and-social-care/projects/1)
+- find the issue in the standards directory improvements backlog - in the [issues list](https://github.com/nhsx/standards-community-platform-for-health-and-social-care/issues) or [backlog](https://github.com/nhsx/standards-community-platform-for-health-and-social-care/projects/1)
 - add a comment to that issue

 ## Maintaining the backlog
-The [standards directory team](standards.directory@nhsx.nhs.uk) moderates and maintains the standards community backlog and the discussions forum.
+The [standards directory team](standards.directory@nhsx.nhs.uk) moderates and maintains the standards directory improvements backlog and the discussions forum.
 It labels, manages and closes issues on this GitHub repository.

 ## Support
 If you'd like to propose a new standard you can